Protect yourself from scams

 These encounters can be troubling and you may want to resolve them as quickly as possible, but there are some steps you should take to avoid being scammed.

-- Do not provide or confirm any information about you even it sounds like they have your information.
+- Do not provide or confirm any information about yourself even it sounds like they have your information.
 It is a scam.

 - Do not give out or confirm your name, date of birth, Social Security Number, bank account or credit card information, passport number, Alien Registration Number, I-94 information, arrival/departure record, passwords, etc.

-- If you receive a call from someone who says they are from the U.S. Citizenship and Immigration Services (USCIS) or a similar agency, please hang up—even if your caller ID shows that the call is from USCIS/DHS/ICE/SEVP.
-If they call again, tell them to talk to Emory ISSS at 404-727-3300.
+- If you receive a call from someone who says they are from the U.S. Citizenship and Immigration Services (USCIS), your home government or a similar agency, please hang up—even if your caller ID shows that the call is from USCIS/DHS/ICE/SEVP/FBI/Emory Police, etc. If they call again, tell them to talk to Emory ISSS at 404-727-3300.

-- If you receive a call from someone who says they are from the Social Security Administration (SSA), please hang up.
+- If you receive a call from someone who says they are from the Social Security Administration (SSA), hang up.
+The SSA will never call you and ask for money.
 Do not provide personal information or send money.
 You can report the scam call to the Social Security Administration online.

 - If you are contacted by someone claiming to have information about your immigration status, contact your ISSS advisor right away.
 If you’re not sure whether it’s a legitimate call, ask your ISSS advisor for guidance.

 - If you are contacted by someone who threatens to file a lawsuit against you, revoke your driver’s license, arrest you, or deport you, hang up and contact your ISSS advisor.
-The scammer might provide a fake IRS badge number, send bogus emails to support their call, or imitate a local police officer or Department of Driver Services employee—and they might know the last 4 digits of your social security number.
+If this is a legitimate bill or fine, you should have received written correspondence in the mail before the call/text/email.
+The scammer might provide a fake IRS badge number, fake "proof" that you committed a crime, send bogus emails to support their call, or imitate a local police officer or government employee—and they might know the last 4 digits of your Social Security Number.

-- Here are some safety tips from Emory Police to avoid “Zoombombers."
+- Here are some tips to avoid from Emory Police.

 - Watch this presentation on Avoiding Scams by the Emory Police for more tips!

-- IRS tax scam tips video & IRS tax tip sheet
+- Check out this IRS tax scam tips video & IRS tax tip sheet

-- SSA tips to avoid scams & SSA Frequently Asked Questions on Fraud
+- Read these SSA tips to avoid scams & SSA Frequently Asked Questions on Fraud

-- Federal Trade Commission tips to avoid coronavirus-related scams
+- Here are Federal Trade Commission tips to avoid coronavirus-related scams

 April 19, 2017—The U.S. Department of Homeland Security (DHS) issued a warning about a scam using the department’s hotline telephone number.
 Scammers have identified themselves as “U.S. Immigration” employees and have altered their caller ID so that it appears the call is coming from the department’s hotline (1-800-323-8603).
 They then demand that the individual provide or verify personally identifiable information, often by telling individuals that they are victims of identity theft.